Nominated by: Gavin Denn

 Raomal grew up in Sri Lanka.
 Although his father was a Paediatrician and two of his brothers went into the medical world.
 Raomal’s love of mathematics led him to study engineering after school.
 He earned his Bachelor of Science in Electronic Engineering from the University of Wales in Swansea (UK) in 1979 having also learnt how to carve his own way in a country where his family name didn’t open doors.

-After graduation, Raomal joined auto maker British Leyland (of Jaguar, Land Rover, and Mini fame) in 1980.
-While there, he taught himself Computer programming, enabling his to take a job that made use of his computing skills.
+After graduation, Raomal joined automaker British Leyland (of Jaguar, Land Rover, and Mini fame) in 1980.
+While there, he taught himself Computer programming, enabling him to take a job that made use of his computing skills.

 In 1980, he met Pat from Blessington (County Wicklow, Ireland) who he later married.
 Around the same time, he was headhunted by the US word processer manufacture CPT Corporation to work for them in their Irish factory in Cork.
 Within a year of joining CPT, the dedicated word processor market collapsed and the Irish plant was closed.
 Raomal was offered a job with a different division in the U.S. but as he and Pat had just become parents, the timing wasn’t right so having travelled to the States out of courtesy, he decided to stay in Ireland and was out of a job.